-We discovered that as part of its initial investigation, in many cases OCR considered additional factors to assist in its determination of whether potential sufficient unmet interest, ability, and competitive opportunities existed within the institution's current underrepresented student population.
+We discovered that as part of its initial investigation, in many cases OCR considered additional factors to assist in its determination of whether potential sufficient unmer interest, ability, and competitive opportunities existed within the institution's current underrepresented student population.
 In addition, as part of a voluntary compliance or resolution agreement entered into with OCR, many institutions agreed to not only conduct a student survey, but also to consider specific additional factors.
 We found that approximately half of all institutions' assessments of student interests and abilities and potential competitive opportunities included the consideration of student interest surveys as well as additional factors.
-Many of those surveys, pre-dating the Additional Clarification, did not meet the design or implementation standards that now are more readily available as a result of the Additional factors following an institution's assessment, citing the factors as reasons for its rejection of the institution's conclusion not to add additional sports.
+Many of those surveys, pre-dating the Additional Clarification, did not meet the design or implementation standards that now are more readily available as a result of the Additional Clarification.
+Finally, in only a very few instances, we noted that OCR examined additional factors following an institution's assessment, citing the factors as reasons for its rejection of the institution's conclusion not to add additional sports.